petuum/autodist/_sources/usage/tutorials/save-restore.md.txt

 ## SavedModelBuilder

 The `SavedModelBuilder` API will not only save the trainable variables, but also some other training metadata, such as the Tensorflow MetaGraph and training operations.
-Like the `saver`, `SavedModelBuilder` also has the same interface as the original one in the Tensorflow.
-However, instead of using the default saver, users needs use the AutoDist saver to initialize it.
+Like the `saver`, `SavedModelBuilder` also has the same interface as Tensorflow.
+However, instead of using the default saver, AutoDist saver is required to initialize it.
 Here is an example:

 ```
 # create the AutoDist Saver